 FIgure 19.
 Photo credit: Public domain

 Here is an overlay of the Chutes Park map over modern-day Los Angeles.
-I've marked the location of the ball field where the airships would have been launched.
+I've marked with a double circle the location of the ball field where the airships would have been launched.
+(Click and slide the vertical blue box left and right to see the then-and-now image.)
 Today, if one drives on S. Hill St, between Washington an 21st St, they'd be driving right through this historic area!
 The location (Lat Lon) is 34.031366 -118.267375: